 A practitioner may need to experiment with different classes of medications and various dosages to find the right combination with the lowest side effect profile.
 Antidepressants take four to six weeks to take full effect and often sleep, attentiveness and appetite improve before mood does.
 If needed, other psychotropic medications can be added to antidepressant medications to enhance the effectiveness, whether it is two types of antidepressants, an antidepressant and a mood stabilizer or antidepressants and antipsychotic medications.

 Dual diagnosis, or co-occurring disorders, refers to the presence of two different disorders.
-Dual diagnosis is the combination of major depressive disorder and another mental illness or addiction.
 Major depressive disorder paired with another condition is common.
 It is important to treat an individual with a dual diagnosis for both struggles so that a mental health practitioner can address both major depressive disorder and co-occurring conditions and provide a strong foundation for recovery.

 If you have depression, there are several treatment options from which to choose.
 A licensed mental health practitioner can assist you in selecting the treatment option that works best for you.